Omi Gurung: Biography

+He has been featured in leading print media in India including The Hindu, DNA, The Times Of India, Midday, My Bangalore, and Sikkim Mail.

-Gurung has written on fashion and lifestyle related topics for some of the leading dailies in India and international journals.
-He carved a niche for himself in the fashion world at a young age.
-He was a founder of a Bangalore-based social group Oh My India (OMI) which catalysed change in the lifestyle of people in India by creating awareness to Reduce, Reuse and Recycle domestic waste and helping them to get started.
+Gurung was a founder of a Bangalore-based social group Oh My India (OMI) which created awareness across India to Reduce, Reuse, and Recycle domestic waste.

-The designer is the owner of Green Gangtok eco-friendly fashion boutique, the first of its kind in Sikkim.
-The boutique houses an array of fashionable green choices in apparels, accessories and artefacts.
-The products are natural, upcycled and sustainable and fair.
-It is his attempt to promote the green trend and propagate sustainable consumption among urban consumers.
+Gurung is the owner of Green Gangtok eco-friendly fashion boutique, the first of its kind in Sikkim.
+The boutique houses green choices in apparel, accessories and artifacts.
+The products are natural, upcycled and sustainable.
+He attempts to promote the green trend and propagate sustainable consumption among urban consumers.

 He was chosen as "Top Ten Cutest Vegetarian Next Door 2013" by PETA India.
-He was selected out of thousands of contestants from across India, making him the first cutest vegetarian from the North East to reach the final of the contest organized by People for the Ethical Treatments of Animals (PETA) India.

-He was chosen as one of the Coolest North Easterners 2014 by the North East India webzine The Thumb Print as an effort to celebrate achievers from North East India and an exercise to recognise those who inspire others with their works.
+He was chosen as one of the Coolest North Easterners in 2014 by the North East India webzine The Thumb Print as an effort to celebrate achievers from North East India and an exercise to recognize those who inspire others with their works.

-Gurung was listed in the top 50 famous Indian fashion designers 2015 by JD Institute of Fashion Technology and as one of the men style icons from the Northeast by Eclectic North East magazine.
+Gurung was listed in the top 50 famous Indian fashion designers in 2015 by JD Institute of Fashion Technology, and as one of the men's style icons from the Northeast by Eclectic North East magazine.